Configuration categories and homotopy automorphisms: Introduction

 not necessarily injective, and a (Moore) homotopy $(\gamma_t)_{t\in[0,a]}$ from $f$ to $gv$ which satisfies the stickiness condition: if $\gamma_s(x)=\gamma_s(y)$ for some $s\in [0,a]$ and some $x,y\in \uli k$~, then $\gamma_t(x)=\gamma_t(y)$ for all $t\in [s,a]$.

 For homotopy theoretic purposes it is wise to replace the topological category by its topological nerve, which is a simplicial space.
-Therefore $\config(M)$ is strictly speaking a simplicial space.
+Therefore $\config(M)$ is strictly speaking a simplicial space, and moreover a \emph{Segal space}; this is one way to say it has the homotopical properties that one expects from the nerve of a well-behaved topological category.
 Other ``models'' of the configuration category of $M$ described in \cite{BoavidaWeissLong} are other simplicial spaces which are degreewise weakly equivalent to this incarnation.
 In all these models, $\config(M)$ is a simplicial space \emph{over} the nerve $N\fin$ of $\fin$, where $\fin$ is the small category whose objects are the finite sets $\uli k$ for $k\ge 0$, and all maps between these sets as morphisms.
-As such, $\config(M)$ is a fiberwise complete Segal space over $N\fin$; this is one way to say that it has the homotopical properties that one expects from the nerve of a well-behaved topological category.
+As such, $\config(M)$ is a fiberwise complete Segal space over $N\fin$.

 A number of people, but especially Bill Dwyer and Ricardo Andrade, have asked whether $\config(M)$ as a homotopical construct is a good substitute for the topological type of $M$.
 (In the Dwyer formulation the question probably did not exactly mention $\config(M)$ but something closely related from the world of operads; and perhaps it was about $\RR^m$ rather than a general $M$.)
 More precisely, there is an inclusion map of topological (grouplike) monoids